eazolan/moobot-music-scraper/README.md

    - `output/page_source.html` - Raw HTML of the page
 2. The page structure might have changed - check the logs for details
 3. Make sure the stream is actually active with songs in the queue
+4. Verify the streamer has a music queue feature enabled on Moobot

 ### Unicode/Encoding Issues
 If you see `UnicodeEncodeError` when logging songs with special characters (Korean, Japanese, etc.):